-- Collecting and analysing IP addresses and cookie data to protect against automated abuse.
-This abuse takes many forms, such as sending spam to Gmail users, stealing money from advertisers by fraudulently clicking on ads or censoring content by launching a Distributed Denial of Service (DDoS) attack. - The 'last account activity' feature in Gmail can help you find out if and when someone accessed your email without your knowledge.
-This feature shows you information about recent activity in Gmail, such as the IP addresses that accessed your mail, the associated location and the date and time of access.
+- Collecting and analyzing IP addresses and cookie data to protect against automated abuse.
+This abuse takes many forms, such as sending spam to Gmail users, stealing money from advertisers by fraudulently clicking on ads, or censoring content by launching a Distributed Denial of Service (DDoS) attack. - The "last account activity" feature in Gmail can help you find out if and when someone accessed your email without your knowledge.
+This feature shows you information about recent activity in Gmail, such as the IP addresses that accessed your mail, the associated location, and the date and time of access.
 Learn more sensitive categories

-When showing you personalised ads, we use topics that we think might be of interest to you based on your activity.
-For example, you may see ads for things such as 'Cooking and Recipes' or 'Air Travel'.
-We don't use topics or show personalised ads based on sensitive categories such as race, religion, sexual orientation or health.
-And we require the same from advertisers who use our services.
+When showing you personalized ads, we use topics that we think might be of interest to you based on your activity.
+For example, you may see ads for things like "Cooking and Recipes" or "Air Travel."
+We don't use topics or show personalized ads based on sensitive categories like race, religion, sexual orientation, or health.
+And we require the same from advertisers that use our services.